TheThomasY/TicTacToe/README.md

 <h1 align="center">Tic Tac Toe</h1>

 <p align="center">A simple game of tic tac toe built with vanilla Javascript.
-You can play against a friend locally, or against the AI</p>
+You can play against a friend locally, or against the AI.
+There is also the option to switch between light and dark colour theme.</p>

 ## Links 🌟